osopinoso/RepData_PeerAssessment1/PA1_template.md

 ```

 * Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
-The plot should look something like the following, which was creating using simulated data:

 ```r
 stepsInterval2=aggregate(steps~interval+day,activityFilled,mean)